 These Nesting Bowls will encourage House Martins to nest and breed in peace.
 Their nests are normally built, in colonies, under the eaves of barns and houses and are made from gathered mud, so having a nice muddy hole nearby encourages them to build.

 Today, with the changes in house construction they find it hard to find places, and the materials, to build their nests.
 The bird's mud nest is usually sited below the eaves of buildings so that they have free air to swoop in quickly to their nests.
-Providing an artificial nest bowl is a great alternative and House Martins will readily use artificial nests which encourages other birds to nest nearby.

 The House Martin Nest is constructed from exterior grade plywood and clay.
 They should be installed underneath the eaves on exterior walls of your house or outbuildings, at least 2m or more above the ground (we recommend asking a tradesman to install at heights over 3m).